Separability in Morse local-to-global groups: Separability of products

 \underline{\emph{Case 1:}} \(\liminf_{i \to \infty} \abs{r^{(i)}}_S < \infty\) or \(\liminf_{i \to \infty} \abs{t_j^{(i)}}_S < \infty\) for some \(1 \leq j < s\).

 We consider only the possibility that \(\liminf_{i \to \infty} \abs{r^{(i)}}_S < \infty\), for the other cases can be dealt with identically.
-By definition, there is a subsequence of \((r^{(i)})_{i \in \NN}\) whose terms have length bounded by some fixed constant.
+It follows from this assumption that there is a subsequence of \((r^{(i)})_{i \in \NN}\) whose terms have length bounded by some fixed constant.
 Since there are only finitely many elements of \(G\) with any given length with respect to \(S\), we may pass to a further subsequence whose terms are all equal to a single element \(r \in R\).
 Hence we have

 Now by the induction hypothesis and Remark~\ref{rmk:sep_of_products}, the set \(QrT_1 \dots T_s\) is separable in \(G\).
 Since \(g \notin QRT_1 \dots T_s\), we have \(g \notin Q r T_1 \dots T_s\), and so there is \(N \lhd_f G\) such that \(g \notin NQrT_1 \dots T_s = QNrT_1 \dots T_s\).
 The subgroup \(IN \leqslant_f G\) is a finite index subgroup of \(G\) containing \(I\), so \(N'_{i_1} \subseteq IN\) for some \(i_1 \in \NN\).
 Since the sequence of subgroups \(\{N'_i\}_{i \in \NN}\) is nested, we have thus shown that